European Journal of Palliative Care, July/August 2014, vol/iss 21/4 (162-5)

 Preparedness planning before mechanical circulatory support: a "how-to" guide for palliative medicine clinicians

-Swetz KM, Kamal AH, Matlock DD, Dose AM, Borkenhagen LS, Kimeu AK, Dunlay SM, Feely MA
+KM, Kamal AH, Matlock DD, Dose AM, Borkenhagen LS, Kimeu AK, Dunlay SM, Feely

 Available in print in Arthur Rank House Library, Brookfields Hospital